Ellotron/war-rig/rules/README.md

 ## War Rig

 The war rig is the faction's ultimate weapon against rivals but must be built before it can be used by **Gather**ing resources and tech and performing **Construction**.
+One constructed it can perform 2 actions per turn on a round of the owning player's choosing.

 Once an item is constructed it can be attached only when the war-rig chassis is in Home Base.
 Each item attached to the rig adds weight which affects the **movement** of the rig.